The Ultimate Guide to Geofencing

 - Reach customers in real-time

 Imagine your marketing goal is to increase foot traffic to your newest restaurant location.
-You can use geofencing to set up a boundary around the neighborhood in which your business is located.
+You can use mobile geofencing to set up a boundary around the neighborhood in which your business is located.
 When consumers enter that virtual fence, you can serve them a mobile ad for your restaurant, along with your address and an exclusive offer or limited-time discount.
 You can even encourage users to download your mobile app and peruse your menu or additional deals.

 Whether you’re launching a new menu item, promoting a seasonal special, trying to increase your lunch business, or simply trying to expose more locals to your restaurant, geofencing empowers you to achieve your mobile marketing objectives.
 Its value extends to retailers, big box chains and department stores, coffee shops, grocery chains, and virtually any kind of physical business.
 Setting up a geofence around the boundaries of a mall, for example, can be useful when you want to attract customers to a sidewalk sale or alert them to a new store opening.
 Once mobile users enter your predetermined boundary, you can serve them that targeted messaging.